PKBeam/Edda/using-edda.md

 Using the editing grid, find the start of the song's first beat with the mouse.
 The global beat corresponding to the mouse location will be shown in the timing bar - you'll want to use the unsnapped value in the brackets.

-It may be helpful to turn on the *Map Waveform* (or *Big Waveform*) in the right sidebar, so you can visually find the start of the first beat.
+It may be helpful to use the *Grid Waveform* (in the right sidebar) to visually find the start of the first beat.

 Once you know the global beat, we can now specify a BPM change.